-It helps to begin the school year with a list that provides examples of what everyday people do to improve themselves and their surroundings.
+As I write in my book, Reaching the Whole Child by Teaching Whole-Class Novels, it helps to begin the school year with a list that provides examples of what everyday people do to improve themselves and their surroundings.
 Use the following list for students to identify positive, productive qualities in literary characters, as well as the change makers of history, science, math, sports, and the arts.

 Be sure to add to this list throughout the school year, as more heroic qualities are found and while students learn about the famous and not-so-famous folk who populate your subject area.
 It is okay to also point out the flaws and bad decisions these people make because no one is, or must be, perfect.
 In fact, life and literature are filled with those who made mistakes and experienced misfortune.
 Nevertheless, these heroes eventually redeemed themselves and overcame obstacles so they could both better themselves and the world.

 The Growth and Benefit Mindsets